giovanni-orciuolo/yoyoma-telegram/README.md

 $ process.env.BOT_TOKEN - Needed for the bot to work on Telegram
 $ process.env.GENIUS_TOKEN - Genius API token.
 It is needed for the /lyrics command to work
 $ process.env.WITAI_TOKEN - Wit.ai API app token.
 It is needed for the speech to text parser to work
+$ process.env.GOOGLE_API_TOKEN - Google API app token.
+It is needed for the Youtube Search to work
 ```

 ### Internazionalization (i18n)